aws-samples/r53resolver-query-log-parser/README.md

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * [Python 3 installed](https://www.python.org/downloads/)

+### Malicous Domains List
+You will need to create S3 bucket and store the file with list of malicious domains.
+For this sample application we obtained list of malicious domain from [curated list of awesome Threat Intelligence resources](https://github.com/hslatman/awesome-threat-intelligence).
+For the testing we used https://www.malwaredomainlist.com/mdl.php

+> Optional: You can also modify `import_blocked_list` Lambda function to download the file from location other than S3. i.e using CURL or similar.
 To build and deploy your application for the first time, run the following in your shell:

+## Deploy SAM
 ```bash
 sam build
 sam deploy --guided